Henrygb/getting-and-cleaning-data/README.md

 at the top,
 this csv file has 181 rows and 68 columns.

+The first 2 variable names identify the observation: `individual` runs from 1 to 30; `activity` is one of laying (presumably lying down), sitting, standing, walking, walking_downstairs, and walking_upstairs.
+The other 66 variables are based on the originals, but tidied by moving to lower case and removing punctuation in particular the four `(` `)` `,` and `-` which might otherwise
+suggest functions, lists or subtraction if used in later code.
 For details on the variables, see `Codebook.md`

 The script `run_analysis_verbose.R` provides extra information when run